corgibytes/styleguide/content-style-guide/08-writing-technical-content.html.md

 ### Formatting technical content

 Technical content uses organization, capitalization, and other formatting to help convey meaning.
 Although different articles are organized differently, some formatting tips are consistent throughout all technical content.

-#### Capitalization

-Capitalize proper names of MailChimp products, features, pages, tools, and team names when directly mentioned.
-In step-by-step instructions, capitalize and italicize navigation and button labels as they appear in the app.

-- MailChimp, Mandrill
-- Campaigns page, Lists page
-- Compliance Team, Billing Team
-- Navigate to the *Automation* page.
-- Click *Save & Close*.

 #### Headings